How Friendly Are The People?

 I find Caribbean islanders among the friendliest and most fun-loving people to be with.
 Many of them are poor and not well schooled but these people have something far more important than wealth, technological advances or book learning.
-They have discovered--or retained--what life is all about: to have fun, whatever you're doing.
-No wonder several top cruise lines such as Holland America Cruises are always packed with tourists from all over the world eager to see the Caribbean and its people.
+They have discovered--or retained--what life is all about: to have fun, no matter what you're doing.
+It's no wonder so many cruise lines are always packed with tourists from all over the world eager to see the Caribbean and its people.

 However, you may meet a few people who won't hide their dislike for outsiders.
 But how the situation resolves itself can be largely up to you.